OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/campaign-management-service/bidoption.md

 # BidOption Value Set - Campaign Management
 Determines whether or not to amplify your partner's bid.

+> [!NOTE]
+> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Cooperative bidding.
+Not everyone is enabled for Cooperative bidding yet.
+If you don't, don't worry.
+It's coming soon.

 ## Syntax
 ```xml
 <xs:simpleType name="BidOption" xmlns:xs="http://www.w3.org/2001/XMLSchema">